EES-3506-5506/EES3506_5506_Fall2023_Unit2/README.md

 Specifically, the files within this repository contain what is needed for Unit 2 which covers:
 * Introduction to Jupyter Lab
 * Python Fundamentals
-* Working with 1-dimensional datasets using Pandas
-* Creating and customizing plots using Matplotlib